 Transparency ModeYes

-Test editor Amanda Furrer has long rocked the now-discontinued Jabra Elite 75t—they’re still going strong even after she accidentally ran them through her washing machine—and has found these to be a familiar, yet improved, replacement.
-The Elite 8 Active, touted as “the world’s toughest earbuds,” passed nine durability tests that met US Military Standards for rugged electronics, according to Jabra.
+Test editor Amanda Furrer has long rocked the (now-discontinued) Jabra Elite 75t, and has found these headphones to be a familiar, yet improved, replacement.
+The Elite 8 Active, touted as “the world’s toughest earbuds,” passed nine durability tests that met U.S. Military Standards for rugged electronics, according to Jabra.
+The rubberized coating means they’re still comfortable to wear, although one of our testers reported skin irritation after hours of wearing the earbuds.

-At a demo in New York, Furrer was told to plop them into an 8-ounce glass of water before popping them back into her ears.
-The Elite 8 Active can be submerged under up to 5 feet.
-You can’t listen to music during a swim because Bluetooth does not work well underwater, but you can rest assured the earbuds will continue to work properly after being dropped in a rain puddle.
-Sticky silicone “ShakeGrip” keeps these locked in your ear canal no matter how sweaty you get, without the need for hooks or wings.
+At a demo in New York, Furrer was told to plop them into an 8-ounce glass of water before popping them back into her ears without any issue.
+Compare that to a puddle, and you can rest easily knowing that these headphones can take a beating.
+However, to minimize this kind of accident, the headphone’s sticky silicone “ShakeGrip” keeps these locked in your ear canal no matter how sweaty you get—no hooks or wings needed.

 1More Fit Open Earbuds S50